META-1-Official/soft-launch-meta1-ui/app/help/en/dex/trading.md

 | Bid        | *base*  | *quote* |
 | ---------- | ------- | ------- |

-Obviously, what is on the bid side of the USD:EUR pair will be on the ask side on the EUR:USD pair.
+Obviously, what is on the bid side of the XUSD:EUR pair will be on the ask side on the EUR:XUSD pair.
 Of course prices are internally represented as fractions, and thus results in both pairs being identical.

 ## Trading